nianticlabs/stereo-from-mono/README.md

  and  [COCO](https://github.com/nightrome/cocostuff).
 After doing so, update `paths_config.yaml` to point to these directories.

  Additionally you will need some precomputed monocular depth estimates for these images.
- We provide these for MiDaS - *coming soon!*.
-In the meantime, you can use [their repo](https://github.com/intel-isl/MiDaS) to generate these.
+ We provide these for MiDaS - [HERE](https://console.cloud.google.com/storage/browser/niantic-lon-static/research/stereo-from-mono/data).
+ Download these and put them in the corresponding data paths (i.e. your paths specified in `paths_config.yaml`).

  Now you can train a new model using:
  ```